brugr9/UEPluginVolumeCreator/README.md

 ### Glossary

-Anatomical planes and terms of location:
+* Anatomical Planes and Terms of Location:

-* Saggital: Longitudinal (median) plane, divides in Left and Right (R); positive R-Axis from Left to Right, color code red
+  * *Saggital*: Longitudinal (median) plane, divides in Left and Right (R); <br>positive R-Axis from Left to Right, color code red
-* Coronal: Frontal plane, divides in Posterior and Anterior (A); positive A-Axis from Posterior to Anterior, color code blue
+  * *Coronal*: Frontal plane, divides in Posterior and Anterior (A); <br>positive A-Axis from Posterior to Anterior, color code blue
-* Axial: Horizontal plane, divides in Inferior and Superior (S); positive S-Axis from Inferior to Superior, color code green
+  * *Axial*: Horizontal plane, divides in Inferior and Superior (S); <br>positive S-Axis from Inferior to Superior, color code green

-Handedness:
+* Handedness:

-* Unreal&reg; Engine uses a left-handed world Cartesian coordinate system (LhS): positive X-Axis to Front, positive Y-Axis to Right, positive Z-Axis to Up
+  * Unreal Engine uses a left-handed world Cartesian coordinate system (LhS): positive X-Axis to Front, positive Y-Axis to Right, positive Z-Axis to Up

 ### A. Attribution